Organic Fertilizer vs. Chemical Fertilizer: What You Need to Know

-When it comes to fertilizer, there’s a lot of options.
+When it comes to fertilizer, there are a lot of options.

-At Green Wing Services, we prefer to predominately use organic fertilizers to synthetic.
+At Green Wing Services, we prefer to predominately use organic fertilizers rather than synthetic.
 Part of our core mission at Green Wing is to ensure Floridians do not have to battle between environmental consciousness and a beautiful lawn.
 We uphold this value by abiding by the strictest nutrient pollution reduction criteria, including best practices related to fertilization and pesticides.
-That’s why we choose to use organic fertilizers as often as we can unless certain circumstances require otherwise.
+That’s why we choose to use organic fertilizers as often as we can for our lawn control services unless certain circumstances require otherwise.

 Natural (organic) fertilizers are by nature slow-release food; they take time to break down and enrich the soil with macronutrients.
 According to Ecogardner.com, “Unlike chemical fertilizer, organic (all-natural) fertilizer is minimally processed to retain its “natural” form.
 Generally, organic fertilizers are made from plant and/or animal wastes as well as powdered minerals.”
 All things that are made naturally on earth.

 Commercial growers often use synthetic fertilizer because it speeds up the growth process of their crop.
 However, overuse of synthetic fertilizers over time can deplete soils of natural microorganisms and nutrients.
 Generally, chemical fertilizers are made synthetically from inorganic materials including petroleum products and rocks.

 Here are the Major Pros and Cons of Organic vs. Synthetic Fertilizer: